GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 - Use in-line python to read `credentials/credential.ini` using `configparser`.
 - Use credentials to upload concatenated BUFR file to DMI ftp `upload` directory.

-Note that we are currently using simple ftp to complete this upload as specified by DMI.
+Note that we are currently using simple ftp to complete this upload (as specified by DMI).
 However, this is not a very secure method and we may want to consider asking DMI to switch to sftp or ssh methods in the future.

 ## Setup and usage